jimbobbennett/AgroHack/Steps/ExportDataToBlobStorage.md

     --output table
    ```

-   Set `<account_name>` to the name you used for the storage account.
+   For `<account_name>` use the name you used for the storage account.
 The account keys are listed in the `Value` column of the output.

 1. Create the collection with the following command